Open Bible Data Home About News OET Key

 As the good person, so the sinner;

-3This is a misfortune in everything that is done under the sun: that one happening is for everyone.
-And also, the heart of the sons of humanity is full of evil and madness is in their heart during their lives and after him they go to the dead.
-4For whoever that is joined to all the living, there is confidence for him—because for a living dog, it is better than the dead lion.
-5For the living know that they will die, but the dead, they are not knowing anything, and there is no longer for them a reward, because their memory is forgotten.
+3This is a misfortune about everything that is done under the sun: That one happening belongs to everyone.
+And also, the heart of the sons of humanity is full of evil, and madness is in their heart during their lives—and after him, to the dead!

-7Go—eat your bread with joy, and drink your wine with a good heart, because God has already accepted your deeds.
-8At every time, let your clothes be white and do not let oil be lacking on your head.
-9See life with a wife whom you love all the days of your vaporous life, which he has given to you under the sun, that is all the days of your vapor, for it is your portion in life and in your toil that you are toiling under the sun.
+7Go!
+Eat your bread with joy, and drink your wine with a good heart, because the God has already accepted your deeds.
+8At every time, let your clothes be white, and do not let oil be lacking on your head.
+9See life with the wife whom you love all the days of your vaporous life, which he has given to you under the sun—all the days of your vapor.
+For it is your portion in life and in your toil that you are a toiler under the sun.
 10Everything that your hand finds to do, do it with your strength, because there is no deed or scheme of things or knowledge or wisdom in Sheol, where you are going to there.

-and even not to the wise is bread
+and even not to wise people is bread,

 and even not to understanding people is favor,

-for time and occurrence will happen to all of them.
+for a time and the occurrence will happen to all of them.

 and like the birds that are caught in the snare—

-13Also, this I saw: wisdom under the sun, and great it was to me.
-14There was a small city and a few men in it, and a great king came against it, and he besieged it, and he built great siegeworks against it.
-15And he found in it a poor, wise man, and he delivered the city with his wisdom.
-And a person did not remember that poor man.
+13Also, this I saw: Wisdom under the sun, and great it was to me.
+14There was a small city, and a few men were in it.
+And against it came a great king, and he surrounded it, and he built against it great siegeworks.
+15And he found in it a poor, wise man, and he himself delivered the city with his wisdom.
+But a person did not remember that poor man.
 16And I said, I, “Better is wisdom than might, but the wisdom of the poor person is despised, and his words—they are not heard.”

 more than the cry of a ruler among the fools.